allesklar/tkh_authentication/README.md

 		before_filter :authenticate

-If you want to restrict access to users whose admin boolean attribute is true
+Additionally, if you want to restrict access to users whose admin boolean attribute is true, add this line just below the authenticate one.

 		before_filter :authenticate_with_admin